Here is a selection of FAQs about the High Voltage connections and electrical infrastructure market in the UK.

 In the electricity industry, ICP stands for Independent Connection Provider.

-ICPs manage the entire journey of a new electricity connection—from design to adoption.
+ICPs manage the entire journey of a new electricity connection – from design to adoption.

-A High Voltage (HV) connection supplies electricity at higher voltages—typically 11kV, 33kV, 66kv or 132kV—for large-scale developments, commercial sites, or industrial facilities.
+A High Voltage (HV) connection supplies electricity at higher voltages – typically 11kV, 33kV, 66kv or 132kV- for large-scale developments, commercial sites, or industrial facilities.

 Why a site might need an HV connection:

-Establishing a POC ensures:
+Establishing the most suitable POC ensures:

 Value engineering is designing an electricity network with cost and time efficiencies in mind, while still meeting safety and regulatory requirements.